zeroluck/docs/sources/reference/oxd/index.md

 This command extends the list of registered resources by a new one.
 The request parameters describe the resource in more detail.
-In return, both an id of the created resource set, and an etag is created.
+In return, both an id of the created resource set, and a revision id is created.

 * Request: